mjordan/islandora_bagger/README.md

 * If the options are defined in both places, the options in the per-Bag file override their counterparts in `config/services.yml`.
 This way, you can define commonly used options in the `config/services.yml` but override them on a per-Bag basis.
 * Options defined in `services/config.yml` are not accessible to post-Bag scripts.

+### Passing settings via the command line

+You can pass settings to Islandora Bagger on the command line using the optional `--extra` parameter:

+`./bin/console app:islandora_bagger:create_bag --settings=sample_config.yml --node=112 --extra='{"serialize": "tar", "hash_algorithm": "md5"}'`

+The value of this parameter is a serialized JSON object containing key:value pairs of settings.
+Key:value pairs passed in this way will be added to the config settings and will also override settings in the config file and in 'config/services.yml'.

 ## REST interface usage